GAMBLEGHOST/REPLY-TO-FANG/README.md

-##### DISCLAIMER : I ONLY MENTION ABOUT WHAT THE COPIER DID TO ME (AND MY FRIEND(S) A BIT).
+#####  I ONLY MENTION ABOUT WHAT THE COPIER DID TO ME (AND MY FRIEND(S) A BIT).
 MY GRAMMAR IS NOT GOOD, SO I STRUGGLED TO WRITE RIGHT.

-#### Hi, ill be telling something im uncomfortable with. and ill explain what did fang do, ( aka @yahoofangs / @M3LTING-F4NGS ). and why i writed this down here.
+#### Hi, ill be telling something im uncomfortable with. and ill explain what did fang do, ( aka @brokenflakes ). and why i writed this down here.

-## The first copying they did.
+## The first thing happened